HEALTH hUmanities

 • Co-Founder of Narrative Medicine Journal, Cura

-• Co-Chair of Engagement Committee and Reviewer, Bellevue Literary Review
+• Reviewer, Bellevue Literary Review

 private practice